Last update : February 25, 2021

 No, the annual fees must be paid in full.

-In March, each AMF-registered MSB received an invoice for the annual fees that it must pay to maintain its licence.
+In March, each AMF-registered MSB will receive an invoice for the annual fees that it must pay to maintain its licence.
 The payment will be required no later than March 31, 2021, despite the current ongoing situation due to COVID-19.

 Note that these fees are non-refundable.

 Will an MSB that decides to temporarily suspend its activities and withdraw its licence during the COVID-19 pandemic benefit from a streamlined licence application process when it resumes its activities?

 No. Before resuming activities, the MSB must complete the entire licence application process, including disclosing its business relationships and paying the required fees.
 The Sûreté du Québec will have to issue another security clearance report to the AMF for each person who is subject to this requirement under the Money-Services Businesses Act (MSBA) This link will open in a new window.